syncfusion-content/fileformat-docs/File-Formats/DocIO/mail-merge/mail-merge-for-nested-groups.md

 ## Create template for nested group mail merge

 Nested Mail merge operation automatically replaces the merge field with immediate group data.
 You can also predefine the group data that is populated to a merge field.

-You can also merge any field in the nested group by **mapping the field or column of its ancestor group** or table in the data source.
-To achieve this, you need to add a corresponding group name or table name as a prefix to the merge field name along with “:” separator.

-For example:
-  * The merge field name should be like “TableName:Id” (<<TableName:MergeFieldName>>)
-  * The merge field name should be like “Image:TableName:Photo” (<<Image:TableName:MergeFieldName>>)

 To execute nested mail merge, design your Word document template as follow.